vignesh05904/fyle-health-tracker/README.md

 The application will be available at http://localhost:4200/.

 ## Running Unit Tests
-This project includes unit tests for all my 2 component and 1 service, with 100% code coverage.
+This project includes unit tests for all components and services, with 100% code coverage.

 To run the tests, use: